Policies and Requirements

 Acceptance or Refusal of Award

-- You must notify NSERC by the deadline indicated in your Notice of Award of your decision to accept or refuse the award by completing an Acceptance or Refusal of Award (
+- You must notify NSERC by the deadline indicated in your Notice of Award of your decision to accept or refuse the award by completing an Acceptance or Refusal of Award (Form 1A).

 - If you are accepting an award, you must also provide NSERC with proof of citizenship with Form 1A.
-Canadian citizens must provide a copy of an official document indicating their citizenship (e.g., birth certificate, citizenship card).
+Canadian citizens must provide a copy of an official document indicating their citizenship (e.g., birth certificate, citizenship card, or passport).
 Permanent Residents must provide a copy of an official document indicating their landing date in Canada (e.g., IMM 1442, IMM 5292, IMM 1000, Permanent Resident card).
 If the landing date was after the application deadline, NSERC will cancel the offer of award.

 - NSERC will cancel any award not accepted by the deadline date indicated in your Notice of Award.

 - NSERC must receive your Acceptance or Refusal of Award (Form 1A) even if you plan to request a deferment of your award (see Deferment of Award).

 - To initiate payment of your award, see the Payment of Award.